cle-b/httpdbg/README.md

 The requests:
  * are still available in the web page even if the python process stopped (except if you force quit before the requests have been loaded by the web page).
  * are automatically cleaned if a new execution is detected.

+## export

+You can export the HTTP traces in a single HTML file.
+In that case, the web interface is not available during the execution of the python command.

 ## limitations